-On Burning Mirrors is available now—and it’s received a FIVE STAR review rating from Readers’ Favorite!
+It’s been an incredible first year for On Burning Mirrors with the book landing as finalist in the American Fiction Awards in both the LGBT and General Fiction categories, as well as a Finalist in the LGBTQ category for the 2018 INDIES Foreword Book of the Year Awards, and a 2019 Finalist for The Eric Hoffer Book Award da Vinci Eye Award.
+The book has also received a FIVE STAR review rating from Readers’ Favorite!
 Go to the Book Store page to order print copies now!
 The Kindle version and print copies are also available on Amazon and Barnes & Noble.
 Scroll down to read the latest reviews …

 On Burning Mirrors falls into the category of books that are difficult to describe and ‘peg’ to a specific reader audience.
 On the one hand, it embraces elements of a romance as it discusses a forty-year-old woman’s illicit affair with another woman and the fallout that occurs as tragedy strikes when a husband recovering from addiction finds out that his solid relationships harbor some surprising secrets.

 As Will begins an investigation that will bring him face-to-face with his wife’s lover and the kind of relationship she cultivated behind his back, he begins to confront some eye-opening truths not just about her and her lover; but about his own life and its assumptions.

 One big plus to On Burning Mirrors lies in its ability to craft believable, multifaceted characters who don’t neatly fall into preconceived categories either in appearance or through their lifestyles and actions.
 Erin, Jules, and Will have all faced their demons and seemingly carved out successful lives from the obstacles they’ve confronted; but in reality there’s an undercurrent of secrecy that runs through their lives which brings them together in unexpected ways.